aarondl/py/README.md

 Proper module management for Python!

-Most modern languages have something in the root of a project to define a project and build commands run use that context so that if you run `cargo test` as an example it knows what you mean and each subdirectory when trying to import between the subdirectories.
+Most modern languages have something in the root of a project to define a project and when run build commands use that context.
+As an example `cargo test` knows what you mean even if you're several subdirectories deep and it's easy to import subdirectories.

-Python on the other hand is just a directory full of scripts and it doesn't understand having a project directory root where you likely want to share imports from that root as well as a virtualenv for all scripts in that folder.
-Coming from more modern tooling this seems downright unpleasant compared to great build systems in languages like Go, Rust, Node, Haskell, and Java.
+Python on the other hand is just a directory tree full of scripts and it doesn't understand having a project directory root where you likely want to share imports from that root as well as a virtualenv for all scripts in that directory tree.
+This seems downright unpleasant compared to modern tooling in languages like Go, Rust, Node, Haskell, and Java.

 `py` and `pypi` fix this by recursing up the directory tree to find a `py.mod` and optionally a `py.venv` file and setting your environment for the duration